 Clear Direction from the Word Go

 Another group to consider is executive management.
-With more and more business conversations taking place not only on social media, but between individuals rather than vetted brand accounts, the value employee advocacy holds for the C-suite is the ability to create an official way of empowering employees as brand representatives on social media, complete with training, certification and the reassurance that employees’ communication is aligned with overarching brand messages.
+With more and more business conversations taking place not only on social media, but between individuals rather than vetted brand accounts; the value employee advocacy holds for the C-suite is the ability to create an official way of empowering employees as brand representatives on social media.
+This comes with complete with training, certification, and the reassurance that employees’ communication is aligned with overarching brand messages.

 Prior to launch, employee advocacy therefore needs to be discussed with all the relevant departments, in order to identify key objectives and decide which KPIs will be used over time to measure the program’s success.

 Moving forward, one of the best ways to optimize an employee advocacy program is to gather feedback from those involved.
 With any luck, the users of your platform will have lots of ideas about what works well, what’s missing, and what could be improved.
 But given the scale of employee advocacy, what’s the best way to go about gathering, prioritizing and acting on feedback?